-Interest of 1.5 per cent per month (18 per cent per annum) is charged on all outstanding balances until the account is cleared.
+A late fee of \$50 per month is charged on all outstanding balances until the account is cleared.

 PLANNING YOUR FINANCIAL COMMITMENTS

 Students are encouraged to plan ahead to manage the financial commitments of the program.
 The following points are important to remember: